How to start

 1. C++ Builder or other compiler

-3. Setting the correct definitions
+3. Setting the Correct Conditional Definitions

 function AdjustLineBreaks(const S: string; Style: TTextLineBreakStyle =